 Leadership is very strong across the school, with the capacity of all leaders very evident.
 The sense of community, and a culture of all students being able to succeed and to develop their talents is testament to this excellent leadership.
 Parents and governors are fully supportive partners as the school strives for even more improvements in its drive to go beyond outstanding.

 Inspectors noted that the strengths of the school are:

 Indeed, with almost every key indicator found once again to be Outstanding across the key criteria measured by the inspection team, it might seem that there is not much more for JPS to do to improve.
-Like most international schools, its Achilles Heel remains the progress and attainment of students in Arabic as a first language, second language and Islamic Studies.
-Progress in Islamic Studies and Arabic as a Second language is rated Good, whilst the other measures are Acceptable.
+However, like most international schools, its Achilles Heel remains the progress, rated Good, and attainment, rated Acceptable of students in Arabic as a first language though Arabic as a second language and Islamic Studies have again been rated Good for both progress and attainment.

-As mentioned earlier. a final very strong feature of JPS is that it has priority placement at the very popular and sought after Jumeirah College.
-Applications to JC are required and an entrance examination taken, however "the majority of the children from GEMS Jumeirah Primary School do accept places at GEMS Jumeirah College".
+As mentioned earlier, a final very strong feature of JPS is that it has priority placement at the very popular and sought-after GEMS Jumeirah College.
+Applications to JC are required, however in 2022, 100% of the children from GEMS Jumeirah Primary School were offered places at GEMS Jumeirah College.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.